 And for outdoor sowing, you can sow the seeds until the beginning of September.

-Every 2-3 years, you'll also want to divide your chives.
+Divide your chives every 2 to 3 years.
 To do this, dig it out carefully and pull it apart in the middle of the root ball.
-Then you can use the two-part plant again.
+Then, plant the two parts separately.

 Your chives are perennial plants, so you won't need to bring them indoors.